Chef Pattie’s Thermomix Sweet Paste Recipe is the best. Period.

 Cut off excess from around rims; refrigerate for 15 minutes before baking

-Bake until golden (about 15 minutes), remove immediately to cool on wire rack
+Bake until golden (about 15 minutes) and remove immediately to cool on wire rack

 - Unsalted butter works best